ezekielzivonmoore-pixel/project-frequency/README.md

 ## 📥 Installation & Build Sequence

 Clone this repository and navigate into the target workspace directory:
+### 🎮 Live Console Interaction

+Once the application is active and your baseline metrics are initialized, manage the runtime stream via the terminal prompt:

+* **`run`** — Instantly open a 5-second active recording window to capture acoustic dynamics and pass your voice stream to Gemma 2.
+* **`q`** — Safely terminate background processing threads and exit the application loop cleanly.

 ```bash
 git clone https://github.com/ezekielzivonmoore-pixel/project-frequency.git